Chronic Tacos logo

 What Is Chronic Tacos?

-Chronic Tacos is a fast-casual franchise that operates Taco Restaurants featuring authentic Mexican food.
-The restaurants prepare food for dine-in, take-out, and delivery.
-Franchisees may serve beer and wine with the franchisor’s prior written approval, and typical locations are on major thoroughfares or in or adjacent to retail shopping centers.
+Chronic Tacos is a fast-casual franchise specializing in authentic Mexican food.
+Its Taco Restaurants are described as trendy fast-casual establishments that prepare food for dine-in, take-out, and delivery.
+Restaurants are permitted to serve beer and wine with the franchisor’s prior written approval, and the typical Taco Restaurant is located on a major thoroughfare or in or adjacent to a retail shopping center.

 Chronic Tacos Franchise: Pros and Cons